hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

 ## Adding a Public Module

-To add a public module, navigate to your organization's module registry with the "Registry" button and click the "Find public modules" button in the upper right.
+1. Click "Registry" in the main navigation bar to go to your organization's module registry and then click "Find public modules".
+The Search Public Modules page appears, with a text field that you can use to search for public modules.

 ![Terraform Cloud screenshot: the "registry" button and the "find public modules" button](./images/add-find-button.png)